-The process for planning, assessing and designing your work to avoid damage to our assets is outlined here.
+An outline of the process for planning, assessing and designing your work to avoid damage to our assets.

 Assets may be damaged by any type of work that causes changes to the ground including building work, earthworks and alteration of surfaces, movement of heavy vehicles, work causing excessive vibrations, dewatering, open and trenchless excavations, installing ground anchors, installing buried and overhead services, planting and removing trees.